Managing Heartburn from Ozempic: Tips and Remedies

 Acid Backup from Slowed Stomach Emptying

-Ozempic slows down how fast your stomach empties.
-This effect can lead to heartburn:
+Ozempic slows down how fast your stomach empties, and that's another path to heartburn:

 When food remains in the stomach longer, the chances of acid backing up into the esophagus increase.
 The muscle band can’t always hold back the acid, especially when the stomach is overly full.